Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 \subsection{Automated Evaluation}

 Several automated evaluation metrics have been proposed to measure the effectiveness of TST models \cite{pang2019towards,pang2019daunting,pang2019unsupervised,mir2019evaluating}.
-Broadly, these metrics evaluate the TST algorithms in three criteria: \begin{enumerate} \item The ability to transfer the text style. \item The amount of original content preserved after the TST operation. \item The fluency of the transferred style sentence. \end{enumerate}
+In general, these metrics evaluate the TST algorithms on three criteria: \begin{enumerate} \item The ability to transfer the text style. \item The amount of original content preserved after the TST operation. \item The fluency of the transferred style sentence. \end{enumerate}

-A TST algorithm underperforming in any of these three criteria is considered ineffective in performing the TST task.
-For example, a TST algorithm transfers a negative sentiment sentence, ``the pasta taste bad!'', to a positive one, ``the movie is great!''.
-While the algorithm can transfer the style of the input text, i.e., from negative to positive sentiment, it fails to preserve the original statement's content, i.e., describing the pasta.
-Like many other natural language generation tasks, the transferred sentence will also have to achieve a certain level of fluency for the TST algorithm to be useful in real-world applications.
-Therefore, an effective TST algorithm will have to perform well in all three criteria of the evaluation.
+A TST algorithm that fails to meet any of these three criteria is considered ineffective for performing the TST task.
+For example, a TST algorithm transfers a negative sentiment sentence, ``the pasta tastes bad!'', to a positive one, ``the movie is great!''.
+While the algorithm can transfer the input text style, i.e. from negative to positive sentiment, it fails to preserve the original statement's content, i.e. describing the pasta.
+Like many other tasks of natural language generation, the transferred sentence will also have to achieve a certain level of fluency for the TST algorithm to be useful in real-world applications.
+Therefore, an effective TST algorithm will have to perform well in all three evaluation criteria.